K-25: Organization

 Dunning remained in charge at Columbia until 1 May 1943, when the Manhattan District took over the contract from OSRD.
 By this time Slack's group had nearly 50 members.
 His was the largest group, and it was working on the most challenging problem: the design of a suitable barrier through which the gas could diffuse.
 Another 30 scientists and technicians were working in five other groups.
 Henry A. Boorse was responsible for the pumps; Booth for the cascade test units.
 Libby handled chemistry, Nier analytical work and Hugh C. Paxton, engineering support.
 The Army reorganized the research effort at Columbia, which became the Special Alloyed Materials (SAM) Laboratories.
 Urey was put in charge, Dunning becoming head of one of its divisions.
 It would remain this way until 1 March 1945, when the SAM Laboratories were taken over by Union Carbide.

 The expansion of the SAM Laboratories led to a search for more space.
 The Nash Garage Building at 3280 Broadway was purchased by Columbia University.
 Originally an automobile dealership, it was just a few blocks from the campus.
-Major Benjamin K. Hough Jr. was the Manhattan District's Columbia Area engineer, and he moved his offices here too.
+Major Benjamin K. Hough Jr. was the Manhattan District's Columbia Area engineer, and he moved his offices there too.
 Kellex was in the Woolworth Building at 233 Broadway in Lower Manhattan.
 In January 1943, Lieutenant Colonel James C. Stowers was appointed New York Area Engineer, with responsibility for the entire K-25 Project.
-His small staff, initially of 20 military and civilian personnel, but which gradually grew to over 70, was co-located in the Woolworth Building.
+His small staff, initially of 20 military and civilian personnel but which gradually grew to over 70, was co-located in the Woolworth Building.
 The Manhattan District had its offices nearby at 270 Broadway until it moved to Oak Ridge, Tennessee, in August 1943.